 However, gaze duration by E is longer-duration and shift of gaze may perform distinct functions in this tradeoff.
-Table 4 compares the frequency and duration of gazes by E to G vs. those of G to E. Indeed, E looks with longer durations at G than G does at E, but this asymmetry does not hold for gazes at neutral space, the object, or papers-at these targets G's gazes are actually longer (G is one of the most active gaze shifters).
+Table 3 compares the frequency and duration of gazes by E to G vs. those of G to E. Indeed, E looks with longer durations at G than G does at E, but this asymmetry does not hold for gazes at neutral space, the object, or papers-at these targets G gazes are actually longer.
 E's fewer, longer gazes at people but not at objects can be explained if he uses gaze to manage the situation-showing attentiveness (hence longer) but feeling no pressure to seek permission to speak (therefore fewer).
 Such fewer, longer gazes at people (but not at objects) are recognizably properties of a dominant speaker.